ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Additional Implementation Details

 \paragraph{Contrastive Loss.} InfoNCE loss traditionally employs cosine similarity scaled by a temperature parameter.
 To avoid dataset-dependent temperature tuning or learnable temperature, we adopt the temperature-free log-odds normalization~\cite{kim_temperature-free_2025}.
 Given superpoint features $f_i, f_j \in \mathbb{R}^D$, the log-odds normalized cosine similarity matrix $L \in \mathbb{R}^{S \times S}$ is:

 where $f_i^\top f_j / (\lVert f_i \rVert \lVert f_j \rVert)$ is the cosine similarity between superpoints $i$ and $j$.

 \paragraph{Training Implementation.} Unless otherwise specified, we adopt the hyperparameter settings from Mask3D~\cite{schult_mask3d_2023}, including 3D data augmentations such as random rotation and scaling, which are applied to entire registered sequences together.
 For all experiments, we use $N_q=100$ queries and set the empty object loss weighting to $\lambda_{\text{empty}}=0.2$, regardless of temporal sequence length.
+The mixed [3RScan:ScanNet] training ratio was selected based on preliminary Minkowski(M) backbone experiments for reasonable performance.
 Query initialization is performed via Farthest Point Sampling (FPS) on input point positions.
 Spatio-temporal point clouds are voxelized at a resolution of 2~cm.
 Models are trained for 450 epochs with a batch size of 32, using the AdamW optimizer and a one-cycle learning rate scheduler, with a maximum learning rate of $5 \times 10^{-4}$.
 During training, the PTv3 pre-trained encoders, Sonata and Concerto, are frozen while their decoder is trained from scratch.
 For PTv3 backbones, we train across 8 NVIDIA H100 GPUs for 26 hours.
 For Minkowski backbone experiments we train across 2 NVIDIA H100 GPUs for 42 hours.
 We utilize Stanford's Marlowe computing cluster \cite{kapfer_marlowe_2025} for model training and evaluation.